0xalpha0123/bookchain-backend/README.md

 # Bookchain

-### A decentralized virtual library to keep track of your centralized
+### A decentralized virtual library to keep track of your centralized physical library